-Friendly, creative, and gay-welcoming Providence is one of the great success stories among industrial Eastern U.S. cities over the past couple of decades.
-Just an hour south of Boston, this capital city of Rhode Island has a significant LGBT population, including plenty of students and staff at Brown University, Johnson & Wales, and -- to a lesser but still significant extent -- Providence College.
+Friendly, creative, and gay-welcoming Providence, Rhode Island, is one of the great success stories among industrial Eastern U.S. cities over the past couple of decades.
+Just an hour south of Boston, this capital city of Rhode Island has a significant LGBT population including plenty of students and staff from Brown University, Johnson & Wales University, and Providence College.
 The city's handful of gay bars are mostly downtown, in the hip DownCity neighborhood.

-Providence is also home to New England's only two gay bathhouses: Club Body Center and Mega-Plex -- check out this Providence gay bathhouse guide for more details about both establishments.
+Providence is also home to New England's only two gay bathhouses: Club Body Center and Mega-Plex.

-Part of an eclectic, thriving, multifaceted arts space in the middle of downtown, the Bar @ AS220 is a popular gathering spot among the city's creative spirits and open-minded souls.
-AS220 also contains performance spaces that feature plays, film, dance, and literary events; a series of galleries showing the works of more than 150 artists, a print shop, free youth-oriented arts programs; and more.
-As a social venue, AS220 Foo(d) serves creative, reasonably priced lunch and dinner fare, and the Bar @ AS220 is open every night but Monday for beer and spirits sourced from mostly smaller, artisan New England producers as well as wine.
+Part of an eclectic, thriving, multifaceted arts space in the middle of downtown, the Bar at AS220 is a popular gathering spot among the city's creative spirits and open-minded souls.
+AS220 also contains performance spaces that feature plays, film, dance, and literary events; a series of galleries showing the works of more than 150 artists; free youth-oriented arts programs; and more.
+As a social venue, AS220 Foo(d) serves creative, reasonably priced lunch and dinner fare.
+The Bar at AS220 is open every night but Monday for beer and spirits sourced from mostly smaller, artisan New England producers as well as wine.
 There's a nice cocktail list of well-crafted drinks.
 And profits are used to support AS220's arts and performance programming.

-In the center of downtown, a short walk from several of Providence's most prominent hotels, Dark Lady/Alleycat is one of the top dance clubs in the region among both gay men and lesbians, with the crowds varying a bit depending on the night.
-Dark Lady used to be in a separate space down the street but moved beside the adjacent Alleycat space in 2011.
-In the Dark Lady space, there's a women's night on Wednesdays, and the well-regarded, occasional lesbian parties produced by Girl Spot take place here.
-Other nights, such as Thursday (college night), Friday (retro tunes), and Saturday (top local DJs) draw men and women of all ages.
-Drag shows and hot go-go dancers are also part of the fun.
-Alleycat is smaller and more intimate, more a spot for conversation.
+In the center of downtown, a short walk from several of Providence's most prominent hotels, Dark Lady is one of the top dance clubs in the region among both gay men and lesbians with the crowds varying a bit depending on the night.
+Some nights might cater to the ladies or other well-regarded, lesbian parties, then there's karaoke on Thursdays and Fly Fridays drag shows.
+Saturday features top local DJs, which draws men and women of all ages.
+Hot go-go dancers are also part of the fun.

 Although this hipster dive bar in the ever-changing West End/Olneyville neighborhood isn't a gay bar per se, the Scurvy Dog pulls in a good mix of folks of all orientations and styles, with an emphasis on artsy types, tattooed dudes, musicians, and students.
-Billing itself a source of "beer, booze, and rock & roll", the bar features a nice lineup of beers from craft breweries -- Dogfishhead, Berkshire Brewing, Long Trail, Magic Hat, and so on.
-Inside this no-frills dark hole, you'll also find a Gilligan's Island-theme pinball machine and a pool table.
-Grab a classic Rhode Island-style hot wiener at nearby Olneyville New York System while you're in the neighborhood.
-A few blocks east of Scurvy Dog, toward downtown, Loie Fuller's is another of this up-and-coming neighborhood's highly inviting and gay-friendly venues, serving exceptionally tasty French-American fare and featuring a terrific wine list.
+Billing itself a source of "beer, booze, and rock & roll", the bar features a nice lineup of beers from craft breweries like Dogfishhead, Berkshire Brewing, Long Trail, Magic Hat, and so on.
+Inside this no-frills dark hole, you'll also find a Gilligan's Island-themed pinball machine and a pool table.
+If you're in the mood for food grab a classic Rhode Island-style hot wiener at nearby Olneyville New York System.
+Or, a few blocks east of Scurvy Dog, toward downtown, Loie Fuller's is another up-and-coming highly inviting, gay-friendly venue that serves exceptionally tasty French-American fare and features a terrific wine list.